younghhk/SEER/README.md

 ## 📜 Citation
 If you use this code,  please cite the GitHub repository as follows:

 Vo, J., & Hong, G. (2025).
-[Age-Adjusted Incidence-Based Mortality and Rate Ratio for Redistributed SEER Data (Version 1.0.0)](www.github.com/younghhk/SEER)
+Age-Adjusted Incidence-Based Mortality and Rate Ratio for Redistributed SEER Data (Version 1.0.0)].
+GitHub

 ---